circleci/circleci-docs/jekyll/_cci2/custom-images.md

 ## Overview

-CircleCI 2.0 gives you access to the power and flexibility of Docker.
-One of the ways you can take advantage of this is to create custom Docker images for your jobs.
-Following are the benefits of creating a custom image:
+Docker is a first-class citizen in CircleCI and provides you with a powerful way to specify dependencies for your projects.
+If CircleCI's [convenience images]({{ site.baseurl }}/2.0/circleci-images/) do not suit your needs, consider creating a custom Docker image for your jobs.
+There are two major benefits
+of doing this:

+- **Faster job execution.**
+Packaging your required tools into a custom image removes the need to install them for every job.

+- **Cleaner configuration.**
+Baking lengthy installation scripts into a custom image reduces clutter in your `config.yml` file.

 1. Faster job execution because you can preinstall all the tools you require, eliminating the need to install them on each job run
 2. A more concise and easier to maintain CircleCI `config.yml` file